Shifting blame to avoid sex, and to avoid dealing with avoiding sex.

 - She might find a new blame shift.

 - She could find other ways to avoid sex.

 - She might admit to herself something is wrong.

 - She could admit to you that something is wrong.

 - In either of the last two, she may admit it and do nothing to work on it – or she might work for change.

-- Repeat or move forward: If her new stance is not correct, you will have do the whole thing again.
-You might have to do this several times before she realises you are serious.
-On the other hand, if she shows any willingness to change, be loving and supportive, and give her time and space to prove she is serious.
+- Repeat or move forward: If her new stance isn’t correct, you’ll have to do the whole thing again.
+You might have to do it several times before she realises you’re serious.
+On the other hand, if she shows any willingness to change, be loving and supportive, and give her time and space to prove she’s serious.

-Yes, this is risky – you might really upset her, and who knows what she might do.
+Yes, this is risky – you might really upset her, and who knows what she might do then.
 The bottom line here is this, do you want to keep the peace, or do you want to deal with the issues?
-I would suggest that blame shifting relies on the other person being willing to live with it rather than risk what speaking the truth might cause.
+I’d suggest that blame shifting relies on the other person being willing to live with it rather than risk what speaking the truth might cause.
 Blame shifting is emotional blackmail – give in at your own peril.